The Stylist Behind the Hair

 Before he tries on all the wigs, he makes to make sure that they look good on a human head.
 His hair is always slayed too!

-She was called “the most influential hairstylist in the world” by New York times so she’s most def one of the stylist you need to know!
+She was called “the most influential hairstylist in the world” by New York times so she's most def one of the stylists you need to know!

 One of the most influential people in her career is the jeweler Lorraine Schwartz.
 She began assisting Schwartz in fashion week shows and helped connect her with other famous people.
 She even met Kim K through her.